edgedb/edgedb-rust/gel-tokio/src/tutorial.md

 }
 ```

 Most variants of the `Value` enum correspond to a Rust type from the standard library, while some are from the `gel-protocol` crate and will have to be constructed.
-For example, this query expecting an EdgeDB `bigint` type will return an error as it receives a `20`, which is *not* a `bigint` but an `i32`:
+For example, this query expecting an Gel `bigint` type will return an error as it receives a `20`, which is *not* a `bigint` but an `i32`:

 ```rust
 let query = "select <bigint>$0";